When you mentally feel like crap and you know you should be feeling on top of the world

 The ground floor room.

 The ground floor room is where your body feels like you’ve been punched by 10 professional boxers for days on end.
-You've lost your motivation, interest and energy.
+You've lost your motivation, you feel emotionally numb, you have no interest and energy.
 And just making a cup of tea feel like climbing the highest mountain.

 But what if I told you that these depressive symptoms you experience are actually key indicators that your brain is functioning perfectly?
 You’d probably think I’ve gone crazy right?